piter-a/TruepillPharmacyKata/README.md

 - Option 5: This option quits the program by setting the 'running' variable to false therefore terminating the loop.

 ## Shortcomings
+Overall, I am realatively happy with my first go at writing javascript code however, the option 4 does not really work how I intended it to.
+In option 4 I wanted it to: if the medicine already exists in the inventory, the user would be asked how many packs they wish to add and it would then be added to however many packs are already in the inventory.
+This is something that I have noticed at the end of writing the code and I really wanted to stick to the 4-6 hour window recommended by the document therefore I have not implemented it.
+Also lack of knowledge of javascript and constantly having to look up syntax took out a good chunk of time.
+Given more time and perhaps if my knowledge of javascript was a little bit better I think I could have made it work.